tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 							-> ImGui::OpenWithDefaultApplication(...) that should work with urls, folders and files -> two serialization helper classes (mainly for internal usage, to provide serialization support to other addons) in a dedicated ImGuiHelper namespace.
 							-> some Gz decompression helper methods, available if IMGUI_USE_ZLIB is defined at the project level (this definition requires linking to the zlib library).
+							-> some Bz2 decompression helper methods, available if YES_IMGUIBZ2 is defined at the project level.

 Tip: every single imgui "widget" addon listed above (and in some cases even some part of it) CAN BE EXCLUDED from the compilation by defining at the project level something like: NO_IMGUIFILESYSTEM, etc (and the first demo, main.cpp, should always compile).
 The definitions needed to exclude all the addons are: